arp242/arp242.net/_posts/2017-12-26-shell-scripting-trap.markdown

   stuff" like `rm -r ~/$undefined` deleting user's home dir ([not a theoretical problem](https://github.com/ValveSoftware/steam-for-linux/issues/3671)).

 - Everything is a string.
-Some shells add arrays, which works but is about as ugly as can be.
+Some shells add arrays, which works but the syntax is obscure and ugly.
+Numeric computations with fractions remain tricky and rely on external tools such as `bc` or `dc` (`$(( .. ))` expansion only works for integers).